 In 2015, I began working again with 501 Commons to “refresh” their site, similarly to PEPS.
 Having designed their existing site, our goals were simple:

-- Cleanup the design, making white space more consistent and the design a little more “refined.”
+- Making white space more consistent and the design a little more “refined.”

 - Make the design responsive, working on any device.